61st Academy Awards: Ratings and aftermath

 Despite the criticism regarding the production of the ceremony, the American telecast on ABC drew in an average of 42.68 million people over its length, which was a 1% increase from the previous year's ceremony.
 The show also drew higher Nielsen ratings compared to the previous ceremony, with 29.81% of households watching over a 50.41 share.
 It was the highest-rated Oscar broadcast since the 56th ceremony, held in 1984.
+An estimated 75 million total viewers watched all or part of the awards.

 Nevertheless, AMPAS created an Awards Presentation Review Committee to evaluate and determine why the telecast earned such a negative reaction from the media and the entertainment industry.
 The committee later determined that Carr's biggest mistake was allowing the questionable opening number to run for 12 minutes.
 Producer and former Directors Guild of America president Gilbert Cates, who headed the committee, said that Carr would not have received such harsh criticism if the number had been much shorter.
 Cates was subsequently hired as producer of the succeeding year's telecast.

 According to various showbiz insiders and reporters, the criticism and backlash from the ceremony resulted in Carr never again producing a film or theatrical show.
 He died from complications resulting from liver cancer on June 29, 1999, at the age of 62.